ChartsOrg/Charts/README.md

 I've chosen to write it in `Swift` as it can be highly optimized by the compiler, and can be used in both `Swift` and `ObjC` project.
 The demo project is written in `ObjC` to demonstrate how it works.

+**An amazing feature** of this library now, both Android and iOS, is the time it saves you when developing for both platforms, as the learning curve is singleton- it happens only once, and the code stays very similar so developers don't have to go around and re-invent the app to produce the same output with a different library.
+(And that's not even considering the fact that there's not really another good choice out there currently...)

 ## Help

 If you like what you see here, and want to support the work being done in this repository, you could: